 (Click here to view 2016 C&W photo galley)

-Once again, we have a very successful festival.
-The wonderful sunny weather was a huge contributing factor.
-The holiday park was full to capacity with touring caravans, motorhomes, tents and tepees and from wherever you stood you could see the colourful Western flags fluttering in the breeze (when there was one!)
-There was a wonderful atmosphere on the holiday park as well as our very busy entertainment venues; The Seagull, The Staging Post and Scotty’s.
+Once again, we have had a very successful festival.
+With the exception of the first Saturday when it rained, the weather was kind to us.
+The holiday park was full to capacity with touring caravans, motorhomes, tents and tepees and from wherever you stood you could see the colourful Western flags fluttering in the breeze.
+There was a wonderful atmosphere on the holiday park as well as at our extremely busy entertainment venues; The Seagull, The Staging Post and Scotty’s.

 Our usual thank you to the Traders in the Marquees at The Seagull and at Scotty’s and on Northam Farm.
 Once again we had a few new faces this year who joined our loyal regulars.
 There were plenty of bargains to be had from flags, music, memorabilia as well as authentic costumes and jewellery and much more.

-Our chosen Festival Charity this year was The British Heart Foundation.
+Our chosen Festival Charity this year was BARB (Burnham Area Rescue Boat).
 We had collections throughout the festival and our annual Raffle and Auction was held on Thursday.
-We are pleased to announce that we have raised £2050.00.
-Thank you to everybody who contributed.
+We are pleased to announce that we have raised an absolutely brilliant £4138.00.
+A massive thank you to everybody who contributed.

 So, it’s all over for another year.
 The flags have gone, the tents removed and everyone has gone home.
 Thank you to you all for making the Festival what it is today.
-When you approached Philip 21 years ago and asked if you could hold the festival at The Seagull we never could have imagined that it would become such a major event in the Country & Western calendar.
 It takes a lot of organising but you make it all worthwhile.

 We’ve already started organising for next year so don’t forget to join us; you will be most welcome.
 The photos of this years’ festival will be on this webpage shortly.